Mineral royalty

-This page provides a high level overview of mineral royalties in the Northern Territory.
+This page provides a high level overview of mineral royalties in the Northern Territory (NT).

-The Mineral Royalties Act 2024 – Mineral royalty overview DOCX (749.8 KB) and Mineral Royalties Act 1982 – Mineral royalty overview outline the administrative arrangements relating to the establishment, calculation and collection of mining royalties under the Mineral Royalties Act 2024 and Mineral Royalty Act 1982.
+The Mineral Royalties Act 2024 – Mineral royalty overview DOCX (749.8 KB) and Mineral Royalty Act 1982 – Mineral royalty overview outline the administrative arrangements relating to establishing, calculating and collecting mining royalties under the Mineral Royalties Act 2024 and Mineral Royalty Act 1982.

 Still looking for answers?
 Take a look at our frequently asked questions.